 A digital garden is an approach to publishing personal knowledge on the web.
 Different than a blog that contains polished articles in reverse chronological order.
 Digital gardens are more like work-in-progress wikis.
 A collection of unrefined, incomplete ideas that grow and evolve over time through constant tending (editing, rewriting and revising).

 - ▪ Diverse content mediums (videos, podcasts, short notes, long essays, sketches, ...)

 - ▪ Independent ownership

 About this Garden

 The purpose of this garden is to be a blueprint for creating on the web.
 Notes analysing design, engineering and creativity.
 It aims to be simple and direct.
 Content is thought of as poetry, every word costs.

-|Sprout||Content planted less than a year ago.|
+|Seed||New content planted (created) less than a year ago.|

-|Decaying||Content that hasn't been tended in over a year.|
+|Decaying||Content not tended in over a year.|